gawill1234/test_driver/README.md

 LOOP: LOOP=3, causes the test to be run  3 times  in a  row.
 SUITE: SUITE=blah, labels the test as being part of the "blah" suite.
 SESS: SESS=Y, causes the test to run in its own operating session
+MCON: MCON=x, where x is an integer.
+Set how many tests should start and run together.
+SCON: SCON=x, where x is an integer.
+Set how many copies of the same test should run together.
+SCON and MCON are more like setting.
+The number will stick until MCON/SCON is encountered again with a new number; like 1 to return to default setting.
 ```
 Examples:
 ```